 - Schloss Neuschwanstein

-Down in a valley, surrounded by rolling hills of vineyards lies the first romantic town you’ll embark upon.
+Down in a valley, surrounded by rolling hills of vineyards lies the first stop along the Romantic Road which you’ll embark upon which is also one of the more popular sights.
 Würzburg is easily overlooked by its other larger neighbors and doesn’t receive much attention, which is a crying shame because the town is absolutely beautiful and the wine is delish!

 80% of the town was unfortunately destroyed during the WWII in March 1945, but has since been rebuilt to its former glory.
 There are still scars on this town which are visibly clear, but that doesn’t take away from the romance of the town.